kiramcmahon/-kaggle-working-cleaned_lendingclub_2018plus.csv/README.md

 # -kaggle-working-cleaned_lendingclub_2018plus.csv
-Absolutely!
 Here's an updated `README.md` that reflects your **cleaned and refined dataset**, prepared specifically for your Tableau dashboard and portfolio project.

 ---